olimu/Cockroach-Detecting-Neural-Network/README.md

-CockroachNNPoster.pdf (poster from PRSEF competition explaining project)
+**CockroachNNPoster.pdf:** poster from Pittsburgh Regional Science and Engineering Fair

-CockroachNNSlides.pdf (slides that goes with audiofrom PJAS competition explaining project)
+**CockroachNNSlides.pdf:** slides that goes with audio from the Pennsylvania Junior Academy Science (PJAS) competition

-CockroachNNAudio.mp4 (audio that goes with slides from PJAS competition explaining project)
+**CockroachNNAudio.mp4:** audio that goes with slides from PJAS competition

-Appendices.pdf contains data related to the neural network, specifically many heat maps that illustrate key features
+**Appendices.pdf:** contains data related to the neural network, specifically many heat maps that illustrate key features